 Rexroth and his first wife, the painter Andrée Shafer, moved to San Francisco in 1927.
-There he published his first poems in a variety of small magazines, while also pursuing an interest in eastern mysticism and leftist politics.
-He kept company with like-minded left-wing poets such as George Oppen and Louis Zukovsky, and with them aimed to rescue poetry from its supposed downslide into formalist sentimentality.
+There, he published his first poems in a variety of small magazines, while also pursuing an interest in Eastern mysticism and leftist politics.
+He kept company with like-minded left-wing poets, such as George Oppen and Louis Zukovsky and, with them, aimed to rescue poetry from its supposed downslide into formalist sentimentality.
 They organized clubs to support struggling writers and artists.

 By the 1960s, Rexroth’s appeal reached far beyond San Francisco.
-He was devoted to world literature and brought public attention to poetry in translation through his “Classics Revisited” column in the Saturday Review and through his anthologies, One Hundred Poems from the Japanese and One Hundred Poems from the Chinese.
+He was devoted to world literature and brought public attention to poetry in translation through his “Classics Revisited” column in the Saturday Review and through his anthologies, One Hundred Poems from the Chinese (New Directions, 1971) and One Hundred Poems from the Japanese (New Directions, 1955).

-In 1964 he was given an award from the National Institute of Arts and Letters.
-He went on to publish collections of his shorter poems and longer poems in 1967 and 1968, respectively.
-Rexroth moved to Santa Barbara in 1968, where he married his assistant, Carol Tinker.
-From 1968 through 1974 he taught at the University of California, Santa Barbara.
-In 1974, he was awarded a Fulbright scholarship to study in Japan, and in 1975 he received the Copernicus Award from the Academy of American Poets in recognition of a poet’s lifetime work and contribution to poetry as a cultural force.
-In 1977 he received a fellowship from the National Endowment for the Arts.
+In 1964, Rexroth received an award from the National Institute of Arts and Letters.
+He went on to publish collections of his poems in 1967 and 1968, respectively.
+Rexroth moved to Santa Barbara in 1968.
+He taught at the University of California, Santa Barbara until 1974, when he was awarded a Fulbright scholarship to study in Japan.
+In 1975, he received the Copernicus Award from the Academy of American Poets in recognition of a poet’s lifetime work and contribution to poetry as a cultural force.
+In 1977, he received a fellowship from the National Endowment for the Arts.

-A life-long iconoclast, Rexroth railed against the dominance of the east-coast "literary establishment” and bourgeois taste that was corrupting American poetry.
+A lifelong iconoclast, Rexroth railed against the dominance of the East Coast “literary establishment” and the bourgeois taste that, he believed, was corrupting American poetry.
 While he refused to consider himself a Beat poet, his influence as champion of anti-establishment literature paved the way for others to write poems of social consciousness and passionate political engagement.
-His greatest contribution to American poetry may have been in opening it to Asian influences through his mystical, erotically charged poetry and translations.
+His greatest contribution to American poetry may have been in opening it up to Asian influences through his mystical, erotically-charged poetry and translations.